PsiMasTho/pmt-logera/README.md

 # Logera
 A compiler that takes custom log files that contain variables and attributes across time and compiles them into a csv file.
+Intended to be used for logging daily training, but can be used for other kinds of logging.

 ## Options
 	-o = name of the output csv